ay4m/TopBargain/README.md

 After cloning the repo, a few edits in the settings.py file are needed to make the app work.

 First, the SECRET_KEY variable has been commented out.
 You will need a secret key to make the app work.
 Create a dummy Django project
 (can be named anything; we're only doing this to get a secret key.
-For this example, I will use the name used in the Django documentations - mysite): https://docs.djangoproject.com/en/2.0/intro/tutorial01/
+For this example, I will use the name used in the Django documentations - "mysite"): https://docs.djangoproject.com/en/2.0/intro/tutorial01/

 from mysite/mysite/settings.py, copy the SECRET_KEY value and save it in the settings.py file from this repo.
 Also uncomment the SECRET_KEY line.